apache/cloudberry-site/versioned_docs/version-2.x/operate-with-data/sql-queries/subqueries.md

 WHERE x < (SELECT count(*) FROM t3 WHERE t1.y = t3.y)
 ```

 To view the query plan, use `EXPLAIN SELECT` or `EXPLAIN ANALYZE SELECT`.
 Subplan nodes in the query plan indicate that the query will run on every row of the outer query, and the query is a candidate for rewriting.
-For more information about these statements, see [Query Profiling](query-profiling.html).
+For more information about these statements, see [Analyze Query Performance](../../performance/optimize-queries/analyze-query-performance.md).